 We continue to process your information on this basis until you withdraw your consent or it can be reasonably assumed that your consent no longer exists.

-You may withdraw your consent at any time by instructing us at or or write to the address above
+You may withdraw your consent at any time by instructing us at email@example.com or write to the address above.

 However, if you do so, you may not be able to use our website or our services further, and certain records may need to be retained for professional record-keeping or legal reasons.